Quantum reservoir neural network implementation on coherently coupled quantum oscillators: Coupled quantum oscillators

-We consider the implementation of quantum reservoir computing on two coupled quantum oscillators $a$ and $b$ (FIG.~\ref{JPC}(a)).
+We consider the implementation of quantum reservoir computing with two coupled quantum oscillators $a$ and $b$ (FIG.~\ref{JPC}).
 In this case, the reservoir neurons are given by the basis states $| n_a, n_b \rangle$, and the reservoir outputs by their occupation probabilities.
-In the view of an experimental realization, we propose to use a superconducting circuit called the Josephson mixer.
-The Josephson mixer has the advantage of being a well-known circuit that has been used for years in the field of quantum information for quantum limited amplification \cite{Bergeal2010, Roch2012}, transduction~\cite{Abdo2013}, circulation~\cite{Abdo2014} and qubit readout~\cite{Campagne-Ibarcq2013}.
-It can thus be used for an immediate implementation of quantum reservoir computing with the already existing hardware.
-It consists of two superconducting resonators, with a ring of four Josephson junctions inserted in the middle (FIG.~\ref{JPC}(b)).
-We use the fundamental electromagnetic modes of the resonators as quantum oscillators $a$ and $b$.
-The Josephson ring implements three-wave mixing between these two modes and a common mode $c$~\cite{Abdo2013a}, such that the Hamiltonian of the circuit writes

-where $\omega_a$ and $\omega_b$ are the resonance frequencies of the two quantum oscillators, and $\hat{a}$, $\hat{b}$ and $\hat{c}$ are photon annihilation operators in the modes $a, b$ and $c$.
-When the common mode is off-resonantly driven with a pump tone at the difference of the oscillator frequencies, $\omega_p=\omega_a-\omega_b$, the interaction Hamiltonian in the rotating wave approximation reduces to photon conversion between the modes $a$ and $b$,
+Such a system can be experimentally implemented using superconducting circuits featuring resonators whose fundamental modes are coupled using three- or four-wave mixing elements such as Josephson mixers\cite{Bergeal2010, Abdo2013, Abdo2014}, SNAIL\cite{ N.E.Frattini2017} or even a single transmon\cite{ N.E.Frattini2017, Gao2018}.
+The Hamiltonian describing such system writes~\cite{Abdo2013a}

-where $g=\chi p$ is the conversion coupling rate that can be controlled by the pump amplitude $p$.
+where $g=\chi p$ is the parametric conversion coupling rate that can typically be controlled by the amplitude of a pump tone.
 Such tunable coupling allows us to study the performance of the quantum reservoir as a function of the coupling strength.

-We drive each oscillator on resonance with an amplitude that encodes the input data, such that the population of the basis states depends on the input value, the duration for which the drive signal is applied, and the previous input values, as long as each input is sent for a time shorter than the lifetime of the oscillators.
+We drive each oscillator at resonance with an amplitude that encodes the input data, such that the population of the basis states depends on this input value, the duration for which the drive signal is applied, and the previous input values, as long as each input is sent for a time shorter than the lifetime of the oscillators.
 The dynamics of the system is driven by three main processes: resonant drives, dissipation and conversion of photons between the oscillators at a rate $g$.
-We use typical experimental parameters for the Josephson mixer \cite{Markovic2018} with resonators frequencies $\omega_a = 2 \pi \times 10$ GHz and $\omega_b = 2 \pi \times 9$ GHz and dissipation rates $\kappa_a = 2 \pi \times 17$ MHz, $\kappa_b = 2 \pi \times 21$ MHz.
+We use typical experimental parameters for superconducting circuits with resonators frequencies $\omega_a = 2 \pi \times 10$ GHz and $\omega_b = 2 \pi \times 9$ GHz and dissipation rates $\kappa_a = 2 \pi \times 17$ MHz, $\kappa_b = 2 \pi \times 21$ MHz.